Clifford (film): Plot

-At a Catholic school in 2050, an old priest named Father Clifford catches a boy named Roger running away after blowing up the gym because he was not allowed on a basketball team.
-Clifford tells him a story of his own youth.
-As a 10-year-old, Clifford is an obnoxious and eccentric boy who never lets go of a toy dinosaur named Steffen and wants to visit Dinosaur World, a theme park in Los Angeles.
+At a Catholic school in 2050, elderly priest Father Clifford Daniels catches a boy named Roger running away after blowing up the gym because he was not allowed on a basketball team.
+The priest tells the boy a story of his own youth; as a 10-year-old in the 1990s, Clifford is an obnoxious and whiny boy who never lets go of a toy dinosaur named Steffen and wants to visit Dinosaur World, a theme park in Los Angeles.
 While flying with his parents to Honolulu on his father Julian's business trip, Clifford intentionally causes the pilot to make an emergency landing in Los Angeles.

-Father Clifford takes this moment to tell Roger about his father Julian's brother, Martin, a famous architect who is working for Gerald Ellis.
+Father Clifford takes this moment to tell Roger about his father's brother, Martin, a famous architect who is working for Gerald Ellis.
 Martin wants to marry his co-worker Sarah Davis, though Sarah wants to have kids with him.
-Because Clifford is now banned from the flight, Julian phones Martin to have Clifford temporarily stay with him in LA.
+Because Clifford is now banned from the flight, Julian phones Martin to have Clifford temporarily stay with him in Los Angeles.
 Martin thinks that this is the perfect opportunity to prove to Sarah how well he interacts with children and is unaware of Clifford's antics.
 Upon their reunion, Martin reveals to Clifford that he designed Larry the Scary Rex, a Dinosaur World attraction, and can get into the park free of charge.
-Martin promises to take him there but has to break it the next day, as Ellis wants him to redesign LA's public transit system in two days.
-At a gas station, Clifford attempts to sneak away by posing as someone else's son in a dinosaur costume, but he's caught by Martin.
+Martin promises to take him there but has to break it the next day, as Ellis wants Martin to redesign his plans for the city's public transit system in two days.
+At a gas station, Clifford attempts to sneak away by posing as someone else's son in a dinosaur costume, but Martin catches him.
+Martin tells Clifford the Dinosaur World trip is canceled.

-Enraged at Martin's broken promise, Clifford humiliates him during Sarah's parents' wedding anniversary with several pranks.
-Martin is arrested after Clifford calls in a fake bomb threat to city hall, made from mixing audio of Martin's scolding on an answering machine.
-Released on bail, Martin scolds Clifford again and wants him to write a confession to the police.
-Clifford later tricks Martin into catching a train to San Francisco, where Sarah has traveled on the request of Mr. Ellis attempting to seduce her.
-Back at Martin's home, Clifford throws a party in exchange for a trip to Dinosaur World.
-When Martin returns home, he boards Clifford up in his room; Sarah later frees Clifford and takes him with her.
-As Martin arrives late to Ellis's presentation of Martin's transit system, the city model, rigged by Clifford, explodes, costing Martin his job.
+Enraged, Clifford humiliates him during Sarah's parents' wedding anniversary with several pranks.
+Martin is arrested after Clifford calls in a fake bomb threat to city hall, made from mixing audio of Martin on an answering machine.
+Released on bail, Martin scolds him, insisting that he write a confession to the police.
+Clifford later tricks Martin into catching a train to San Francisco, where Sarah has traveled on the request of Ellis attempting to seduce her.
+Back at Martin's home, Clifford throws a party for strangers in exchange for a trip to Dinosaur World.
+When Martin returns home, he boards an already tied-up Clifford up in his room; Sarah later frees him and takes him with her.
+As Martin arrives late to Ellis's presentation of the new transit system, the city model, rigged by Clifford, explodes, costing Martin his job.